Skip to content

 Configuring joined tables in QGIS may be suitable when:

-• there is a one-to-one relationship between records in parent and child tables
+• there is a one-to-one relationship between records in the parent and child tables

 • users expect to search on joined attributes or view them in a table